-This Guide Memo describes Stanford University policy on initiating facilities and infrastructure projects under the authority of Land and Buildings, including specific information on the allocation, siting and management of modular buildings, trailers and storage containers on campus.
+This Guide Memo describes Stanford University policy on initiating academic facilities and infrastructure projects under the authority of Land, Buildings,and Real Estate (LBRE), including specific information on the allocation, siting and management of modular buildings, trailers and storage containers on campus.
 This Guide Memo also addresses University funding of capital projects, including the application of the Stanford Infrastructure Program (SIP) assessment and the General Use Permit (GUP) Entitlement Fee to fund mitigation costs arising from the approval of the December 2000 Community Plan and the General Use Permit.

 This policy applies to all University capital projects.

 All requests for academic facilities and infrastructure projects on the Stanford University campus, where Stanford occupies or leases buildings off the campus are required to be submitted electronically on a Form 1 prior to the project's start.

 The Form 1 is required, but not limited, to the following types of academic projects, regardless of size, cost or funding source.
 A detailed list of project types requiring a Form 1 is available on the Land, Buildings and Real Estate website.

 The Form 1 applicability list is not exhaustive but is intended to capture a wide range of activities that are closely monitored by Stanford.
 In cases where ambiguity exists, with respect to Form 1 applicability and/or capitalization rules, it is the responsibility of the project initiator to seek clarification.

 The following types of projects are exempted from the Form 1 process:

 The Form 1 request process enables Land, Buildings, and Real Estate to: